Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-You can expand this table to the power of 50 if liked.
+You can expand this table to the power of 50 if you liked.
 If you wish to solve each per iteration up to 50.
 You would also need sets that are 51 numbers in length including the starting value.

 <h1>Upside down.</h1>